 Films and media is another area where the two consoles are similar in some respects, but very different in others.

-When it comes to streaming, both consoles are on much more even footing; both are equipped to handle Netflix, Amazon Prime and YouTube in all of their 4K/HDR glory.
+Thankfully, the two are on more even ground when it comes to streaming: both are equipped to handle Netflix, Amazon Prime and YouTube in all of their 4K/HDR glory.